 One point stressed by Dr. Dorta to the group was how important it is for those who care for someone with Alzheimer’s or dementia to first care for themselves.
 If a caregiver is exhausted and feeling tired, they cannot provide the care that is needed for support.
 Everyone needs to find the time for enjoyment and activities of happiness.
 He also said it’s important to exercise the brain by doing as many cognitive activities as you can.

 5 Tips to Help Prevent Caregiver Burnout and Fatigue

 - Ask for support and help when you need it.

 - Plan for the future.
 Research Retirement Communities and Memory Support Facilities before a crisis occurs so you can pick what works best for you and your loved one.

 - Take time for yourself whether it is visiting with friends, working on a favorite hobby or project.

 - Eat healthy foods, exercise and even practice medication or breathing techniques.
 Meditation and breath-work are known to help reduce anxiety and stress.

-If you caring for a loved one with Alzheimer’s or Dementia and feel like you’re all alone, Wesbury offers the Bridges Support Group meetings on the 3rd Wednesday of each month at 2:30 p.m. both in-person and via Zoom.
+If you caring for a loved one with Alzheimer’s or Dementia and feel like you’re all alone, Wesbury offers the Bridges Support Group meetings on the 3rd Wednesday of each month at 2:30 p.m. both in-person.
 These meetings are for caregivers and offer a wealth of knowledge from others who have experienced or are currently experiencing some of the same struggles as you.
 Group discussions will provide insight and help you find the path that leads to solutions.
-For more information or to receive the Zoom link, phone Melissa Porter at 814-332-9238 or email@example.com.
+For more information, phone Melissa Porter at 814-332-9238 or firstname.lastname@example.org.